 Types of personal information:

 - Personal information: Recorded information or data about an identifiable or easily identifiable individual

-- Sensitive information: Personal information about an individual's race or ethnicity, political opinions, religious or philosophical beliefs, sexual preferences or practices, criminal record, or memberships details, such as trade union or professional, political or trade associations, genetic data and biometric data.
+- Sensitive information: Personal information about an individual's race or ethnicity, political opinions, religious or philosophical beliefs, sexual orientation or practices, criminal record, or memberships details, such as trade union or professional, political or trade associations, genetic data and biometric data.

 - ealth information: Information about an individual's physical, mental or psychological health.

 RMIT only collects information about you by lawful and fair means and in a non-intrusive way.
 RMIT collects personal, sensitive and health information as necessary for its core functions, including for educational, research, community and commercial purposes.
 We may collect personal information from: